 Acute Myeloid Leukemia (AML)

 For many teenagers, high school is an exciting time – new friends, driver’s licenses, college applications – but for Carly Nguyen, it was a time interrupted by a life-altering diagnosis.
 After several weeks of feeling fatigued and having little to no appetite, Carly visited her pediatrician, who ordered blood tests that came back abnormal.
-She was immediately sent to Children’s National Health System in Washington, D.C., where she was diagnosed with Acute Myeloid Leukemia (AML), a rare and aggressive form of pediatric leukemia.
+She was immediately sent to Children’s National Hospital in Washington, D.C., where she was diagnosed with Acute Myeloid Leukemia (AML), a rare and aggressive form of pediatric leukemia.

 In March 2015, Carly, then age 16, started chemotherapy under the care of Shana Jacobs, M.D., an oncologist who specializes in leukemia treatment for children.
 After one round of chemotherapy, it was clear that the best option for Carly was a bone marrow transplant.
 However, finding a donor match would be difficult: 70% of patients cannot find a matching donor within their family.
 Making her odds even slimmer, Carly is Vietnamese and Asian-Americans are underrepresented in national bone marrow registries.
 Fortunately, Carly’s donor was found during her second round of chemotherapy through the Be the Match database.

 As it turns out, the donor had registered eight years prior at an Asian-American Donor Program event after learning about the need for mixed-heritage donors.
 Thanks to her donor’s selfless act, Carly was able to receive the bone marrow transplant she desperately needed in August 2015 under the care of David Jacobsohn, M.D., Sc.M., division chief of Blood and Marrow Transplantation.
 Carly’s transplant went well, even though it was still potentially risky given that the best donor available was still not a perfect match.